1st Arkansas Cavalry Battalion: Return to Cavalry (dismounted)

 Confederate commanders designated Enterprise, Mississippi, as the rendezvous point (parole camp) for the Vicksburg parolees to report to after they got clear of the last Federal control point at Big Black Bridge.
-Most of the Arkansas units appeared to have bypassed the established parole camps, and possibly with the support or at least by the compliancy of their Union captors, simply crossed the river and returned home.
+Most of the Arkansas units appeared to have bypassed the established parole camps, and possibly with the support or at least by the compliance of their Union captors, simply crossed the river and returned home.
 Because so many of the Vicksburg parolees, especially from Arkansas, simply went home, Major General Pemberton requested Confederate President Davis to grant the men a thirty- to sixty-day furlough.
 The furloughs were not strictly adhered to so long as the soldier eventually showed up at a parole camp to be declared exchanged and returned to duty.
 Those who went directly home were treated as if they had been home on furlough if they eventually reported into one of these two parole centers.
 The exchange declaration reports issued by Colonel Robert Ould in Richmond for various units in the Vicksburg and Port Hudson surrenders began in September 1863 based upon men who actually reported into one of the two parole camps.
 Pemberton eventually coordinated with the Confederate War Department and Confederate General Kirby Smith, commanding the Department of the Trans-Mississippi to have the Arkansas Vicksburg parolee's rendezvous point established at Camden, Arkansas.

 Return to Arkansas

 After being exchanged, the unit returned to Arkansas and became Stirman's Arkansas Cavalry Battalion.

 After re-organizing in Arkansas the unit was assigned to Fagan's Cavalry Division during the Camden Expedition.

 Immediately following the Camden Expedition, the unit was reported near Fayetteville.

 The unit participated in Price's Missouri Raid in the fall of 1864.

 General E. Kirby Smith, C. S. Army, commanding the Army of the Trans-Mississippi Department, lists the unit on December 31, 1864, as belonging to the Second Arkansas Cavalry Brigade of Brigadier General Fagan's First Arkansas Cavalry Division.

-On 31 December 1864, General Kirby Smith listed the unit as belonging to Colonel Slemmons Brigade of Fagan's Cavlary Division of Major General Stirling Price's Cavlary Corps.
+On 31 December 1864, General Kirby Smith listed the unit as belonging to Colonel Slemmons Brigade of Fagan's Cavalry Division of Major General Sterling Price's Cavalry Corps.
 It appears that the unit was soon assigned to a Cavalry Brigade under Col Brooks.
 The unit operated in the Arkansas River Valley, interdicting the supply route between Little Rock and Fort Smith during the winter of 1864 to 1865.
 The unit participated in Confederate Attacks on the Union garrison at Dardanelle Arkansas on January 14 and 17, 1865.